Tweedie Calculus: Computing Tweedie representations

 Then \(\mathcal F^{-1}\{\mathcal I_{\mathcal Q_{g,V,y}}\}\) extends uniquely to a continuous linear functional on \(\Xi^k(\mathbb R^d;\mathbb C)\), and its restriction to \(\mathcal A_V(\mathbb R^d)\) is the Tweedie functional \(\mathcal T_{g,V,y}\).
 Equivalently, for every \(f\in \mathcal A_V(\mathbb R^d)\) and every sequence \((f_n)_{n=1}^\infty\subset \mathscr S(\mathbb R^d)\) with \(\|f_n-f\|_{\Xi^k}\to 0\),

 and the limit is independent of the approximating sequence. \end{theorem}

 Theorem~\ref{T:master-fourier-identification} turns the abstract existence of the Tweedie functional into a closed-form formula.
-Relative to the existence result, the theorem adds the Fourier-inversion conditions \(\lambda_{g,V,y},\widetilde{\lambda}_{g,V,y}\in L^1(\mathbb R^d;\mathbb C)\), which need to be checked case by case.
-For example, under Gaussian noise, the exponential decay of the noise density and its Fourier transform usually allows \(g\) to have polynomial growth of arbitrary degree.
+The construction proceeds by identifying a complex-valued function \(\mathcal Q_{g,V,y}\) with three properties.
+Condition~(i) is an integrability condition.
+It ensures that \(\mathcal Q_{g,V,y}\) defines a tempered distribution by integration.
+Its inverse Fourier transform is therefore well defined as a tempered distribution, and hence as a linear functional on the Schwartz space.
+Condition~$(ii)$ is where the ambient space \(\Xi^k(\mathbb R^d;\mathbb C)\) enters.
+It requires this Schwartz-level functional to be continuous with respect to the \(\Xi^k\)-norm, and therefore to extend continuously to \(\Xi^k(\mathbb R^d;\mathbb C)\).

-The construction then proceeds by identifying a complex-valued function \(\mathcal Q_{g,V,y}\), which I call the \textit{Fourier-domain representer}.
-The key insight is to treat \(\mathcal Q_{g,V,y}\), when possible, as the integration-defined tempered distribution \(\mathcal I_{\mathcal Q_{g,V,y}}\), rather than only as a function.
-Its inverse Fourier transform is then well defined in the sense of tempered distributions and is again a linear functional, now on the Schwartz space.
-This is where the ambient space \(\Xi^k(\mathbb R^d;\mathbb C)\) enters: if the resulting linear functional is continuous with respect to the \(\Xi^k\)-norm, then it extends continuously to \(\Xi^k(\mathbb R^d;\mathbb C)\), and its restriction to the mixture space is the Tweedie functional.
-Thus \(\mathcal T_{g,V,y}\) can be computed by evaluating the inverse Fourier transform of \(\mathcal I_{\mathcal Q_{g,V,y}}\) on Schwartz approximations to the observed marginal density and passing to the \(\Xi^k\)-limit.
+Conditions~$(i)$ and~$(ii)$ together ensure that \(\mathcal Q_{g,V,y}\) induces a well-defined continuous functional on \(\Xi^k(\mathbb R^d;\mathbb C)\).
+They do not, by themselves, identify this functional with the Tweedie functional.
+Identification comes from Condition~$(iii)$, the Fourier-domain representer identity: after accounting for the noise, the functional generated by \(\mathcal Q_{g,V,y}\) must agree with the functional induced by integration against \(\lambda_{g,V,y}\).
+Any function \(\mathcal Q_{g,V,y}\) satisfying this identity is called a \textit{Fourier-domain representer} for \(\lambda_{g,V,y}\).
+When Conditions~$(i)$--$(iii)$ all hold, the theorem shows that the Tweedie functional can be computed by evaluating the inverse Fourier transform of \(\mathcal I_{\mathcal Q_{g,V,y}}\) on Schwartz approximations to any \(V\)-admissible mixture and passing to the \(\Xi^k\)-limit.